glitchySid/noentropy/docs/USAGE.md

 Both approaches will:
 1. Scan your configured downloads folder
-2. Ask Gemini AI to categorize files
+2. Ask Gemini AI to categorize files (or use extensions in offline mode)
 3. Show you a preview of the organization plan
 4. Ask for confirmation before moving files
 5. Execute the organization if you approve